gjoyce42/Technical_Writing/Author_Tutorial.md

 * **Make the lesson as long/short as it needs to be for this step**

 ### 5. Review your work and make edits
 First, read through your lesson.
 It may be helpful to have someone else look at it too.
 Pay attention to the voice of the document - is the voice consistent?
 Are there too many or too few assumptions about the user's knowledge?
-Did you forget any required materials
+Are there any required materials

 ## Credits, Further Reading, etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyODcyNTg5OSwxNzYxMDEzOTc1LC0xMz
+eyJoaXN0b3J5IjpbNjI0OTk1Mjg0LDE3NjEwMTM5NzUsLTEzMz
-MzNzM4NzQ3LDE5MjIyNDgxNzQsLTQxNDgxNTA3Myw3MzgyNTEz
+M3Mzg3NDcsMTkyMjI0ODE3NCwtNDE0ODE1MDczLDczODI1MTM4
-ODMsMjA4NjY1ODE1OCwxNDIwMzY3MTQwLC0zNjgxNjcyNTEsLT
+MywyMDg2NjU4MTU4LDE0MjAzNjcxNDAsLTM2ODE2NzI1MSwtMj
-IwMzIxMDYzNTksLTQ1ODcyMDczMywyNTgzMTgyNiwxMTA1NjE2
+AzMjEwNjM1OSwtNDU4NzIwNzMzLDI1ODMxODI2LDExMDU2MTY4
-ODczLC0xNDQ2NDg1OTMsLTkyOTg4NjkxMywxODY3NzU5MTcxLC
+NzMsLTE0NDY0ODU5MywtOTI5ODg2OTEzLDE4Njc3NTkxNzEsLT
-0xMjE1MzAwMzkxLC01NDc0ODY5OTcsMTkzMDEyMTc2NF19
+EyMTUzMDAzOTEsLTU0NzQ4Njk5NywxOTMwMTIxNzY0XX0=
 -->